sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 much more laid back and don't care if you wear a suit or not.
 Depends on the company.
 We suit up for Morgan Stanley but not Facebook.

-CECS says not to do US in your first year.
+CECA says not to do US in your first year.
 Even if you only have 4 months of school under your belt, there is no actual restriction for going in first year.
 Some of us have done it without trouble successfully.